NotANewNick/ASUS-RT-AX89X-OpenWRT-Fan-Control/README.md

 Its has some modifications and custom parts from OpenWRT forum thread https://forum.openwrt.org/t/add-support-for-asus-rt-ax89x-ax6000/137003/819

-A replacement for default fan control.
+A replacement for default fan control for ASUS RT-AX89X running OpenWRT.

 ####To use it: